android-sms-gateway/docs-web/docs/faq/general.md

 ## How can I check the online status of the device?

-In Local mode, you can simply attempt to connect to the API.
-For example, try accessing the `/health` endpoint.
+### Local mode

+Attempting to connect to the device's API directly can give you an immediate sense of its online status.
+Accessing the `/health` endpoint is a straightforward way to do this.

+### Cloud mode

-In Cloud/Private mode, the app operates asynchronously, relying on PUSH notifications.
-This means there isn't a continuous connection to the server, making it challenging to confirm if the device is online at any given moment.
-However, you can obtain some information through the [`GET /device`](https://sms.capcom.me/api/#/User/get_3rdparty_v1_device) endpoint.
-The response from this endpoint includes a `lastSeen` field, indicating the last time the device connected to the server.
-Keep in mind, in idle mode, the Android app may connect to the server no more frequently than once every 15 minutes, so this information might not reflect the real-time status.
+The app operates asynchronously, relying on PUSH notifications rather than maintaining a continuous connection to the server.
+You can use the `GET /device` endpoint to obtain some information about the device's state.
+The response includes a `lastSeen` field, showing the last time the device connected to the server.
+Due to the app's idle mode behavior, the device may only connect to the server once every 15 minutes, meaning the `lastSeen` time may not always represent the current status.

+### Any mode

+Irrespective of the mode, you can register a `system:ping` webhook to monitor the device's online status.
+This webhook will notify your server about the status of the app at user-defined intervals, set within the app's Settings on the device.
+This feature offers a proactive approach to track connectivity and ensure the device is functioning as expected across any operational mode.

+**Note**: Using the ping feature will increase battery usage.
+It's important to balance the need for frequent status updates with the impact on device battery life, especially if the device is expected to operate for extended periods without charging.